adamwathan/eloquent-oauth/readme.md

 Eloquent OAuth is designed to integrate with Laravel's Eloquent authentication driver, so be sure you are using the `eloquent` driver in `app/config/auth.php`.
-You can define your actual `User` model however you choose and add whatever behavior you need, just be sure to specify the model you are using with it's fully qualified namespace in `app/config/auth.php` as well.
+You can define your actual `User` model however you choose and add whatever behavior you need, just be sure to specify the model you are using with its fully qualified namespace in `app/config/auth.php` as well.